adityakadoo/Scrolls/content/courses/game_theory/index.md

 : A *fact* is common knowledge if,
   - all players know the fact
   - all players know that all players know the fact
-  - all players know that all players know the fact
+  - all players know that all players know that all players know the fact
-  - ...ad infinitum
+  - $\dots$ ad infinitum

 ### Chess Example